vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 VII.
 38. 6 .
 Tunga-(r. that falls into the Krsna )

 Nr.
 66. 7 (reading differs ) 'q. by | T.K.
-P. 254 (Tungā сa dakşine Ganga
+P. 254 (Tungā сa dakṣine Ganga

 Kaveri ca visesatah. ).
 1 ITE Tungabhadra-(The two rivers Tungā